 7. Use Automobile Equity

 It is possible to use a vehicle as collateral for a loan.
 Because the loan is secured, the lender may be willing to make a loan with lower interest and a lower credit score requirement than a conventional personal loan.

 The amount you can borrow will be limited by your equity, which is the current appraised value of your vehicle minus any money you still owe on it.

-If you have a long-term car loan you may have limited equity: vehicles depreciate fast.
+You may have limited equity if you have a long-term car loan: vehicles depreciate fast.
 Your lender may want to approve your insurance policy.
 Local lenders are likely to be your best bet.

 Avoid title loans.
 These are short-term loans secured by a vehicle.
 They have extremely high interest rates, often over 300%.
-That’s too high to use for consolidating debt, or for anything else!
+That’s too high to use for consolidating debt or anything else!

 8. Consider a Peer-to-Peer Lender

 - The application process usually takes only a few days.

 - More flexible credit criteria than traditional lenders.